-When our first flock was 16 weeks old, I thought I’d made a huge mistake raising a rooster.
-The big, white, freight train named Rooster Cogburn had just inflicted injuries on a couple hens and had started pecking me, too.
+When our first flock was 16 weeks old, I thought I’d made a huge mistake intentionally raising a rooster.
+The nasty Yeti named Rooster Cogburn had just injured a couple pullets (baby hens) and had started pecking me, too.
+Hard.

-We had intentionally ordered a male chick of a “docile” breed because roosters are supposed to protect the flock and keep the peace.
-Ours was causing more chaos than he prevented.
+Back when planned this first flock, we had the farmers co-op order a male Brahma chick for us.
+Brahmas are labeled a “docile” breed, and roosters are supposed to protect the flock and keep the peace among the hens.
+Now ours was causing more chaos than he prevented.
+If he were going to be this aggressive, could we keep him?
 I dove into research to figure out what we were missing.
-Why was he so cross?

 Why So Angry, Bird?